 - Melt butter over medium heat in a medium saucier.

-- Add garlic and onions, cooking slowly for about 3 minutes or until onions are translucent.
+- Add onions, cooking slowly for about 3 minutes or until onions are translucent.

 - In a medium bowl, combine evaporated milk and cornstarch.
 Whisk until cornstarch is dissolved.